 Try to keep a seven-day supply of medications with you and fill your prescriptions as early as you can.
 Ask your doctor or pharmacist what you should do if you can't get more right away.
 If you get treatments at a clinic or hospital, ask the person who helps you what to do if you can't get your treatments during an emergency.
-(Page 52)
+Install at least one smoke alarm on each floor in your home and test them every month.
+Know evacuation routes and safe places to go during an emergency.
+(Page 48)